Download complete service offering

 Routine Software Audit Services:

-- Software vendors who conduct business with the Commonwealth of Massachusetts contractually reserve the right to conduct periodic software audits on ITD managed hosts.
-ITD will collaborate with our customers and their vendors to complete audits for which the customer does not have the appropriate access to conduct the audit independently.
-These audits are executed to confirm compliance based on terms of software license agreements ITD and/or its customers have with these software vendors
+- Software vendors who conduct business with the Commonwealth of Massachusetts contractually reserve the right to conduct periodic software audits on MassIT managed hosts.
+MassIT will collaborate with our customers and their vendors to complete audits for which the customer does not have the appropriate access to conduct the audit independently.
+These audits are executed to confirm compliance based on terms of software license agreements MassIT and/or its customers have with these software vendors.

 This service does not include coverage for Disaster Recovery.
 This can be procured separately.